azizz98/projet_back/README.md

-# BACKEND Customers with NodeJS deployed on NGINX server
+# BACKEND Customers with NodeJS deployed on vps server